JurajNyiri/PlexMeetsHomeAssistant/README.md

 # PlexMeetsHomeAssistant

-Custom integration which integrates plex into Home Assistant and makes it possible to launch movies or tv shows on TV with a simple click.
+Custom Home Assistant card which integrates plex into Home Assistant and makes it possible to launch movies or tv shows on TV with a simple click.

 Supported are **ALL** Plex clients, some even with enhanced functionality.
 Kodi with PlexKodiConnect is also supported.